JessicaMokut/capstone-project-shark-attacks/README.md

 Project Overview:

-This project analyses over 6,094 recorded shark attacks spanning the past 100+ years.
+This project analyses over 6,095 shark attack entries spanning the past 100+ years.

 The goal was to clean, transform, and visualise the data to uncover trends, identify high-risk areas, and provide actionable insights for decision-makers.